tommybobbins/studious-octo-goggles/vpc.md

 - Alternatively define which subnets to share.
 New subnets will not be shared by default

 Can specify the shared subnets that can be accessed and this complements the IAM access controls.

+## VPC Network Peering

+Advantages over External IPs or VPNs- it has lower latency and no exposure to public internet.
+In addition, using external addressing incurs ingress.

+- Allows for internal address connectivity between VPCs.
+- Does not have to be in the same organisation.
+- Useful when you have multiple administrative domains, e.g. SaaS customers.

+- Works with Compute, GKE and App Engine Flexible.
+- Peered networks are configured independently.
+- Up to 25 VPCs.
+- Has the same latency and throughput as private network in same network.

 ## Cloud Router (BGP and non-Google networks) and Network peering